-- G1.
-The role of the Lead Clinician should be formalised with specific responsibility for the symptomatic breast disease service. - G2.
-The symptomatic breast disease service should ensure that the patient healthcare record is available for all symptomatic breast disease clinics. - G3.
-The service should ensure that a robust service level agreement with the third-party provider of radiation oncology services is finalised and implemented.
-This service level agreement should incorporate the essential components including those of access, quality and the provision of necessary performance information to ensure the timely delivery of a safe quality patient service and compliance with the National Quality Assurance Standards.
+G2.
+The role of the Lead Clinician should be formalised with specific responsibility for the symptomatic breast disease service.

+G3.
+The service should ensure that a robust service level agreement with the thirdparty provider of radiation oncology services is finalised and implemented.
+A service level agreement should incorporate the essential components including those of access, quality and the provision of necessary performance information to ensure the timely delivery of a safe quality patient service and compliance with the National Quality Assurance Standards.